otavioschwanck/mood-nvim/handbook.md

 1. use `SPC s p`, and then, press `C-q` to create a quickfix list.
 You can navigate on quickfix with `]q` and `[q`.

-To execute some command in all items of the quickfix list, just run `:cfdo %S/old_text/new_text/gr | :w`
+To execute some command in all items of the quickfix list, just run `:cfdo S/old_text/new_text/gr | :wq`

-Or your can press `C-q` again to turn quickfix into a editable buffer and edit as you like.

 2. use `SPC s f`, find, and then edit the search result like a file. (i find this way easier most of the time)